-Current Nursing Home Staffing Rules in Virginia
+Current Nursing Home Staffing Requirements and Rules in Virginia

 Despite numerous pandemic deaths, Virginia still has no rules dictating minimum nursing home staffing requirements.
 According to recent AARP statistics, Virginia’s nursing home COVID-19 death rate is the country’s second-highest.